It4innovations/hyperqueue/docs/jobs.md

 # Jobs

-A *job* is a portion of work that can be submited into a HyperQueue.
+A *job* is a portion of work that can be submitted into a HyperQueue.

 Each job may have one or *tasks*.
 In the current version, a is a single execution of a program.

 **In this section, we are introducing simple jobs, where each job has exactly one tasks.**
-See section about Job arrays for submiting more tasks in one job.
+See section about Job arrays for submitting more tasks in one job.

 # Identification numbers